Johnny Depp: Music

 Prior to his acting career, Depp was a guitarist, and has later featured on songs by Oasis, Shane MacGowan, Iggy Pop, Vanessa Paradis, Aerosmith, Marilyn Manson, and The New Basement Tapes, among others.
 He also performed with Manson at the Revolver Golden Gods Awards in 2012.
 Depp played guitar on the soundtrack of his films Chocolat and Once Upon a Time in Mexico, and has appeared in music videos for Tom Petty and the Heartbreakers, The Lemonheads, Avril Lavigne and Paul McCartney.
 In the 1990s, he was also a member of P, a musical group featuring Butthole Surfers singer Gibby Haynes, Red Hot Chili Peppers bassist Flea and Sex Pistols guitarist Steve Jones.

+In 2014, Depp joined Aerosmith on stage at the Xfinity Center in Mansfield.

 In 2015, Depp formed the supergroup Hollywood Vampires with Alice Cooper and Joe Perry; the band also includes Bruce Witkin, his friend from his 1980s band, The Kids.
 Hollywood Vampires released their self-titled debut studio album in September 2015.
 It featured eleven classic rock covers, as well as three original songs (all co-written by Depp).
-The band made their live debut at The Roxy in Los Angeles in September 2015, and has since done two world tours in 2016 and 2018.
+The band made their live debut at The Roxy in Los Angeles in September 2015, and has since done three world tours in 2016, 2018 and 2023.
 Their second studio album, Rise, was released in June 2019 and consists mostly of original material, including songs written by Depp.
 The album also features a cover version of David Bowie's "Heroes", sung by Depp.

 In 2020, Depp released a cover of John Lennon's "Isolation" with guitarist Jeff Beck, and stated that they would be releasing more music together in the future.
 Beginning in May 2022, Depp joined Beck onstage for a number of concerts in the United Kingdom, where Beck announced they had recorded an album together.
 Their joint record, titled 18, was released on July 15, 2022.
-Depp also accompanied Beck on his European tour, which began in June.
+Depp also accompanied Beck on his last European and American tours, which began in June and ended in November.
+In May 2023, Depp performed at the Jeff Beck tribute concerts held at the Royal Albert Hall in London, sharing the stage with Eric Clapton, Rod Stewart, Ronnie Wood and Kirk Hammett among others.

+On July 17, 2024, Depp was a special guest at one of the three Andrea Bocelli 30th anniversary concerts.
+Together, Depp and Bocelli performed the song "En Aranjuez Con Tu Amor" in honor of Jeff Beck.
+Depp played the guitar, while Bocelli sang.
+Other guests included Will Smith, Ed Sheeran, Russell Crowe, Brian May, Jon Batiste and Laura Pausini.